 The fresh and cooling aroma from mint tea is a great natural aromatherapy to reduce stress and increase overall well-being and peace.
 That is because mint tea contains natural sedative qualities that help you unwind after a long day.
 Mint tea is also naturally caffeine-free, so you can drink it any time without worrying about insomnia.

 Side Effects of Mint Tea

 Mint tea can have a few minor side effects.
-This tea should be avoided by people with allergies to its ingredients such as menthe and sufferers of acid reflux.
+This tea should be avoided by people with allergies and sufferers of acid reflux.
 Pregnant women should monitor and limit intake.
 As with most teas, it is important to talk with your doctor before drinking tea with any medications because mint tea can interact with medications designed to treat heartburn and acid reflux along with those for blood pressures and diabetes.